Friday 24 March 2023

 Alberto Borges de Barros aka Betinho was born in Salvador, Bahia, in 1918.
 His father Josué de Barros was a guitar player by profession and moved to Rio de Janeiro-DF circa 1928, where he used to have his meals at Carmen Miranda's mother's pension on Rua do Commercio.
 Josué thought he had bumped into an exceptional talented young lady, started rehearsing her and in 1929, took her to Brunswick Records which had just set up shop in Brazil, where she recorded her first single.
 By 1930, Carmen Miranda was number one at the charts with 'Thaí' (P'ra você gostar de mim).

-All through the 1930s, Josué accompanied Miss Miranda and her sister Aurora on tours to Argentina.
+In 1933, Josué accompanied Miss Miranda and her sister Aurora on tours to Argentina.
 Josué used to take Betinho along on these trips.
 Betinho who had been taught to play the guitar by his virtuoso father had the chance to meet jazz musicians who played in bands at local night clubs.
 He fell in love with American music and decided to stay in Buenos Aires for as long as he could.

 Betinho plays the guitar at Rudy Ayala's jazz combo in the 1940s, in Buenos Aires.
 Ayala's real name Alcides Irineo Ayala, native of Uruguay.